• Skip to primary navigation

 Review: “The Immortals” by Jordanna Max Brodsky The Olympian Gods walk among us today, and they have issues to work out, too

-March 18, 2016 by Summer Brooks Leave a Comment
+by Summer Brooks | March 18, 2016 Leave a Comment

 The ImmortalsI am a fan of myth and mythologies, and as with many, the Greek and Roman myths were the first ones that fired my imagination as I came across them in many forms when I first began reading.
 I think the D’aulaires’ books on Greek and Norse myths may have been amongst the first handful books I owned as a child.